 Waldorf education was created over 100 years ago by Rudolf Steiner in Germany.
 Steiner’s motivation?
 To bring about social and economic renewal after the devastation of WWI.

 Waldorf education was created for healing.

-Steiner also inspired initiatives to the fields of farming, architecture, and meditation.
+Steiner also inspired initiatives in the fields of farming, architecture, and meditation.
 He was a prolific lecturer and wrote many verses for special occasions and for personal prayer.

 Do you ever feel derailed or scared about the world that we will turn over to our children?